BrantDFaulkner/code_challenges/factors_and_caching/README.md

 ##Additional Questions Responses
 ####What if you were to cache the calculation?
 What would an example impementation look like?

+My solution utilizes six methods some of which may benefit from implementing a cache.

+present(num, array);
+  This method itterates over an array looking for the number.
+It will stop upon finding the number or reaching the end of the array.

+intersection(factors, pool);
+  This method itterates over the array of factors to find the intersection of the two arrays.
+Much of the calculation costs is tied to function present();

 ####What is the performance of your caching implementation?
 Is there any way to make it more performant?

 ####What if you wanted to reverse the functionality?